 Rots wooden structures – Wooden materials like floor joists, support beams that support your home are at risk of rotting if moisture gets into them.
 This leaves your home’s integrity at risk and also allows for unwanted pests to get in through the holes.

 Each case of cove joint leakage is different and can call for a unique solution.
 However, the fix generally has to do with your basement’s waterproofing system.
 Your basement needs to be able to take the water that is built up and drain it away from your house.
-That could be a drain tile system, a baseboard system, a foundation piering system if there are foundation issues, or another solution.
+The most common solutions are the DRY-UP baseboard or a drain tile system.

 Baseboard system – The baseboard waterproofing system is a method that channels water from the walls or holes that are drilled through cement blocks to a sump pump.
 This solution can be great because it is not as intrusive as other drainage methods.
 It is also very versatile in that it can be installed in most any basement, regardless of how it was constructed.
 It also has a clean look to it.

 Drain tile system – The drain tile system is a powerful waterproofing method that channels water away from your home and prevents water from building up and exiting through your cove joint.
 There are different drain tile systems for different circumstances, so it’s best to consult with a professional before installing one in your home.